Frequently asked questions

 The Elbtower meets the highest sustainability criteria and conforms with the LEED Platinum Certification and the HafenCity Ecolabel’s platinum certification.
 Construction uses components and materials with a low carbon footprint.
 Thanks to its intelligent energy concept, the Elbtower is operated in a quasi-CO2-neutral manner.
 The Elbtower also relies on smart mobility concepts.

 How does the Elbtower fit in with Hamburg?

 The Elbtower sends out a signal for the future viability of the Hanseatic city, for its economic strength and its courage to shape the future.
-The Hanseatic way of life is characterised by discreet restraint, a cosmopolitan attitude and style.
+The Hanseatic way of life is characterized by discreet restraint, a cosmopolitan attitude and style.
 This special mentality is reflected in the architectural design of the new Elbtower.

 Who designed the Elbtower?

 The Elbtower was designed by David Chipperfield Architects.
-The renowned architectural firm was responsible, among other things, for the modernisation of the Neue Nationalgalerie in Berlin, the Nobel Center in Stockholm and the mixed-use high-rise “The Bryant” in New York.
+The renowned architectural firm was responsible, among other things, for the modernization of the Neue Nationalgalerie in Berlin, the Nobel Center in Stockholm and the mixed-use high-rise “The Bryant” in New York.
 In Hamburg, David Chipperfield Architects designed the Empire Riverside Hotel.